 8.24.1 Introduction

-The requirements in this clause apply for a UE configured with DLorJoint-TCIState (if unifiedTCI-StateType is indicated as Joint) or UL-TCIState configurations for UL channels/signals on a serving cell and when UE is configured two different values of CORESETPoolIndex in ControlResourceSet.
+The requirements in this clause apply for a UE configured with dl-OrJointTCI-StateList (if unifiedTCI-StateType is indicated as Joint) or TCI-UL-State configurations for UL channels/signals on a serving cell and when UE is configured two different values of CORESETPoolIndex in ControlResourceSet.
+Further, the requirements apply for a UE not configured with 2 TAs or for a UE configured with 2 TAs in FR1 or for a UE configured with 2 TAs in FR2 if RTD<CP.
 Further the requirements also apply for all the list of serving cells in simultaneousU-TCI-UpdateList1, simultaneousU-TCI-UpdateList2, simultaneousU-TCI-UpdateList3, simultaneousU-TCI-UpdateList4 in MR-DC or standalone NR provided all serving cells in the list are configured with the same serving cell and BWP in unifiedTCI-StateRef-r17.
-There is no requirement when the UE is requested to switch to a TCI state with the higher layer parameter UL-TCIState associated to SRS.
-UE shall complete the switch of active uplink TCI state within the delay defined in this clause when the UE is requested to switch to a TCI state with the higher layer parameter DLorJointTCIState or UL-TCIState associated to a DL RS.
+There is no requirement when the UE is requested to switch to a TCI state with the higher layer parameter TCI-UL-State associated to SRS.
+UE shall complete the switch of active uplink TCI state within the delay defined in this clause when the UE is requested to switch to a TCI state with the higher layer parameter dl-OrJointTCI-StateList or TCI-UL-State associated to a DL RS.
 The requirements apply when UE is not expected to receive simultaneously with multi-RX in FR2.
 The requirements are applicable to each TRP independently.